About The Event

 Four concurrent workshops with contributions by 50 experts from all continents explored topics related to materials in the construction industry.
 The workshops investigated Changing paradigms (materials for a world not yet built); Shifting the flows, pulling the strings (stocks, flows, and their dynamics); From manual to digital and vice versa (digitalization, labor, and construction); and Catch 22 (Material needs versus material impact).
 Full-day excursions connected to the theme of “Re-materializing Construction” visited sites in the Cairo region and provided a local contextualization of the global discussions.
 The excursions were curated by AUC and examined Archeological heritage, Water challenges, New vernacular, and Desert cities.

-Next generation share visions of sustainable construction
+Next generation shares visions of sustainable construction

-The tri-annual Forum is an initiative of the LafargeHolcim Foundation and also brought together students of its associated universities from around the world associated.
-They participated in a Poster Competition that was judged by the delegates.
+The tri-annual Forum is an initiative of the LafargeHolcim Foundation and also brought together students of its associated universities from around the world.
+They participated in a Poster Competition that was judged by the Forum attendees.
 Prizes went to students from Universidad Iberoamericana (IBERO) in Mexico City for “M-E-X – Mercado Embarcadero Xochimilco” and “Living Mexico City” as well as to a team from L’Ecole Supérieure d’Architecture in Morocco for “Insertion of a Water Treatment Cycle”.
 Two projects were highly commended: the work of a post-graduate student from India for “Community Farm Produced Processing and Storage” and a team from the National University of Singapore for “Feeding the City”.